-- Shippensburg University campus

-- Dixon University Center, Harrisburg
+- Shippensburg University campus - Dixon University Center, Harrisburg

-- East Stroudsburg University campus

 Most class meetings are digitally recorded, so that when students cannot attend class due to work requirements, they may view the missed classes online via video streaming.
-Employers desiring to have their electronic conference room added as a video conferencing site for the Shippensburg MBA should contact the MBA office.

 The Ship MBA is also delivered in a convenient 100 percent online format.
 Online courses allow students more flexibility in scheduling their time, but each course also includes optional opportunities to interact with the faculty member and other students directly through web-conferencing.
 Classes are offered in accelerated eight-week sessions.